Radar detectors FAQ

 Q: What are the advantages of a cordless radar detector?

 A: Because no cord is needed for hook-up, a cordless detector gives you maximum placement flexibility and the easiest transfer between vehicles.
-It also leaves your 12V (lighter) socket free to accommodate other accessories like a cellular phone or portable CD player.
+It also leaves your 12-volt port free to accommodate other accessories like a cell phone charger.